rfrht/FT991A-PAT/README.md

 * Got rid of the "Grounding" in RF1 port; that's not necessary because...
 Above
 * Because of that...
 One less component (the 4.7 nF C2 cap)
 * Few text corrections
+* Added test pads for 9V, 3V and RF Switch

 24/Nov/2019 - Lite Edition
 * This revision features the bare minimum of the panadapter board: The TX signal RF switch and the Amplifier